pelegrin/bapl/README.md

 # Lazarus language

-Lazarus is a small but powerful strongly typed scripting language inspired by lua.
-The main design decision is to provide interpretation of the source file, so-called LAZ files, as well as interactive environment for executing Lazarus line by line.
+Lazarus is a small but powerful strongly typed scripting language inspired by Lua.
+One of the design decision was to provide interpretation of the source file, so-called LAZ files, as well as interactive environment for executing Lazarus line by line.
+(Greatly inspired by Lua as well)

 ## How to get the tool
 Official Docker image is provided on Docker Hub.
 To play with Lazarus interpreter, you can use command:
 `docker run -it --name lazarus pelegrin/lazarus:1.0`

-If you want an source editor, vim is provided in Docker image, use the follwing command

 You jump right into the action
 ```